Chemaclass/chemaclass.com/content/blog/2024-07-06-programmable-money.md

 Programmable money refers to the ability to embed logic and conditions into financial transactions.
 This programmability allows for transactions to be executed automatically based on predefined rules, without the need for intermediaries or manual intervention.
 Essentially, it transforms money from a static medium of exchange into a dynamic tool capable of executing complex agreements and automating financial operations.

-## Bitcoin’s Script Language
+## Bitcoin's Script Language

-Bitcoin’s programmability is powered by its built-in scripting language, known as [Script](https://en.bitcoin.it/wiki/Script).
+Bitcoin's programmability is powered by its built-in scripting language, known as [Script](https://en.bitcoin.it/wiki/Script).
 Unlike traditional programming languages, Script is a stack-based, Forth-like language designed specifically for Bitcoin transactions.

 It supports multi-signature, time-locked, and other conditional transfers that can be programmed into the Bitcoin transactions.
 It is intentionally not Turing-complete, without loops.

+This video includes examples of the most commonly used locking/unlocking scripts.

+{{ youtube(id="6Fa04MnURhw") }}

-## Key Features of Bitcoin’s Script
+## Key Features of Bitcoin's Script

 ### Stack-Based Execution